Skip to content

 • External: more parts to fail / lose

-If you fish one boat for everything and only ever use 2D + DownVΓΌ, in-hull is the cleaner solution.
-If you fish multiple kayaks or might upgrade to side-imaging, a no-drill side-arm mount keeps your options open.
+If you fish one boat for everything and only ever use 2D + DownVü, in-hull is the cleaner solution.
+If you fish multiple kayaks, need accurate water temperature, or might upgrade to side-imaging, a removable side-arm mount keeps your options open.

 Common failures (and how to avoid them)